 He set his very first sail in 1405, where he commandeered 62 ships with 27,800 men.
 His first visit was to Vietnam (Champa back then), Thailand (previously Siam), Melaka (Malacca), the island of Java, then to and through the Indian Ocean all the way to Calicut on Malabar’s Coast in India and Ceylon in Sri Lanka.
 He had many expeditions until 1407, when he returned to China.

-His second voyage was between 1408 and 1409, where he visited Calicut again, stopping at Chochin along the coast, going to the south.
+His second voyage was between 1408 and 1409, where he visited Calicut again, stopping at Chochin along the coast, and going to the south.
 He did, however, encounter a bit of treachery from the Ceylon King Alagonakkara.
 Zheng He’s forces defeated the Alagonakkara forces, taking king Nanjing captive.
 He then set out on his 3rd voyage in October of 1409, sailing to Hormuz along the Persian Gulf, returning in 1411 when he touched down at Samudra on Sumatra’s northern tip.

 His 4th voyage was in 1413, stopping at all of China’s main ports before proceeding from India to Hormuz.
 He sent a detachment fleet south towards Arabia’s coast, stopping at Oman (Dhofar) and Yemen (Aden).
-One of the Chinese missions paid a visit to Mecca then continued to Egypt.
-Some of his fleets went down Africa’s East Coast along what’s now Kenya and Somalia, getting near the Mozambique Channel, returning to China in 1415.
+One of the Chinese missions paid a visit to Mecca and then continued to Egypt.
+Some of his fleets went down Africa’s East Coast along what’s now Kenya and Somalia, getting near the Mozambique Channel, and returning to China in 1415.
 On his way back, he had an envoy of at least 30 states from South and also Southeast Asia, all paying homage to the emperor.